Henri Gui: Career

-Although most noted for the role of Pelléas he sang other French opera and operetta as well as Mozart: Monostatos at Aix-en-Provence in 1963 under John Pritchard. and Nardo in the French premiere of Mozart's La Finta Giardiniera, in Italian, in Strasbourg in March 1965, "the evening's best success going to Henri Gui, whose Nardo was an enchantment: he has the required light touch, and surely he is an artist for Glyndebourne in other parts than Pelléas".
+Although most noted for the role of Pelléas he sang other French opera and operetta, as well as Mozart: Monostatos at Aix-en-Provence in 1963 under John Pritchard, and Nardo in the French premiere of Mozart's La Finta Giardiniera, in Italian, in Strasbourg in March 1965, "the evening's best success going to Henri Gui, whose Nardo was an enchantment: he has the required light touch, and surely he is an artist for Glyndebourne in other parts than Pelléas".
 In 1964 he alternated Pelléas with performances of La Fille de Madame Angot in Colmar.

-He sang the Secretary in the French premiere of Henze's Der junge Lord in a French translation, produced and designed by Jean Pierre Ponnelle.
+He sang the Secretary in the French premiere of Henze's Der junge Lord in a French translation, produced and designed by Jean-Pierre Ponnelle.
 He returned to Alsace the following season for Andrea Chenier (in French) singing Fléville and Roucher.

 At the 1967 Wexford Festival in Ireland, Gui appeared as a "superbly convincing" Mercutio in Gounod's Roméo et Juliette, and in the following year the Duc de Rothsay in Bizet's La Jolie fille de Perth.

-He sang in the premiere of Daniel-Lesur's Andrea del Sarto in Marseille, with Gabriel Bacquier in the title role and Serge Baudo conducting, having taken part in The Mines of Sulphur in the same house the previous year.
+He sang Damien in the premiere of Daniel-Lesur's Andrea del Sarto in Marseille, with Gabriel Bacquier in the title role and Serge Baudo conducting, having taken part in The Mines of Sulphur in the same house the previous year.
 Back at the Opéra-Comique he sang Orphée in Milhaud's Les Malheurs d'Orphée, described as “a French baryton-martin par excellence”.
-The same year he was seen in Platée by Rameau at the Théâtre Romain de Fourvière as Citheron.
+The same year he was seen in Platée by Rameau at the Théâtre Romain de Fourvière as Cithéron with Michel Sénéchal in the title role.

 Operetta performances in the 1970s included La Fille de Madame Angot and La Veuve joyeuse (the French version of The Merry Widow - as Danilo) at the Théâtre municipal de Grenoble in 1972, La Vie parisienne in Nantes in 1975, and La Chauve-souris (the French version of Die Fledermaus) at the Opéra-théâtre d'Avignon in 1977.
 He appeared as Duparquet in Ciboulette in Orléans-Angers, Théâtre Municipal, in October 1975, and Hérisson de Porc-Epic in Chabrier's L'Étoile in Metz in 1979.